pduranti/mercadolibre.github.com/_posts/guide/for-sellers/shipping/2013-01-09-listing-with-me1.markdown

 ## Overview

 This guide explains how to deal with all the resources of our API to successfully list and manage items with shipping mode **me1**.
+It also explains how to post tracking numbers to provide the buyers with the tracking information.

 Selected sellers are marked for shipping mode me1 internally after an agreement between the seller and ML.